anyaevostinar/anyaevostinar.github.io/classes/361-s25/prep-ca-2.md

 ## Basic Learning Objectives
 Before class, you should be able to:
-* Explain one CA pattern other than the glider
 * Explain at a high-level how modern CA models have moved beyond discrete cellular automata

 ## Advanced Learning Objectives